 10 Best Day Trips from Nice, French Riviera

 Nice is located in the heart of the famous French Riviera region.
 It is one of the most beautiful cities to visit all year round, mainly because of its Mediterranean climate.
-It has it all, beaches with azure waters, palm trees and vibrant colors.
-As it is more affordable than other nearby places and has many things to do and see, we would recommend using it as a base on your trip to the French Riviera.
-You will be amazed by its unique architecture, beaches and vibes.
-In this article, you will find the 10 best day trips from Nice that will leave you speechless.
+Beaches with azure waters, palm trees, and vibrant colors create a unique setting.
+It is more affordable than other nearby places and has many things to do and see.
+That is why we would recommend using it as your base during your trip to the French Riviera.
+You will be amazed by its unique architecture, beaches, and ambiance.
+In this article, you will find the 10 best day trips from Nice in the French Riviera.

 Travel Together Gr contains affiliate links.
 By purchasing through our links, you support us at no additional cost.
 Thank you for your support ❤︎ Read our full disclosure policy here.